eWaterCycle/ewatercycle/docs/system_setup.rst

 Follow `instructions <https://era5cli.readthedocs.io/en/stable/instructions.html>`_ to get access to data.

-To run the example notebooks the hourly ERA5 data files for year 1990 and 1991 and for variables: pr, psl, tas, taxmin, tasmax, tdps, uas, vas, rsds, rsdt and orog need to be downloaded with
+As an example, the hourly ERA5 data for the years 1990 and 1991 and for variables pr, psl, tas, taxmin, tasmax, tdps, uas, vas, rsds, rsdt and fx orog are downloaded as:

 .. code:: shell